JimmyKenMerchant/RaspberryPi/README.md

 * 5.0V power source seems to be derived from the power-in, but has a fuse (MS-MSMF200, etc.).

 * About USB current source, there are experiences online.
 600mA/1200mA switchable (RasPi3B is 1200mA in default) seems to be an answer.
 But, [there is no official document about the USB maximum ratings](https://www.raspberrypi.org/documentation/hardware/raspberrypi/usb/README.md), and [the official document restricts the total usage of the current on a RasPi for peripherals including USB devices up to 1A](https://www.raspberrypi.org/documentation/hardware/raspberrypi/power/README.md).

+**Wireless Module**

+* In this project, embedded wireless modules (CYW43438 for RasPi3B and RasPiZeroW, CYW43455 for RasPi3A+ and RasPi3B+) never be used and never emit radio frequency (RF).
+These chips have receivers for signals, WL_REG_ON and BT_REG_ON.
+These signals stop power supply for each circuit if these are low state.
+WL_REG_ON and BT_REG_ON signal from GPIOs or extend GPIOs (from RasPis with BCM2837), which are low state in default by the firmware, start.elf, on the booting process.

+* In my opinion, these modules are good enough to apply with gadgets in this IoT age.
+However, these command sets are not open-sourced so far.
+Plus, regulations to RF emittance differ among various countries.
+E.g., in Japan, because of its narrow land, the regulation are strict.
+It's not duty of best efforts, but mandatory.
+This regulation spans to softwares of products.
+Products which are not permitted to be used in Japan by the regulator can't emit radio frequencies.
+Other countries may have or become stricter than Japan.
+I think, to fit with regulations, IoT projects need to have another wireless module which are separately permitted by regulators.

 ## Licenses